radumarg/leaf/docs/getting-started.md

 Leaf is deliberately designed to replicate Rust’s basic syntax, with minimal extensions for quantum programming.
 It follows Rust’s philosophy of strong static type support and extends it to quantum operations.

-More precisely, Leaf is intended to be a statically typed, sound, and safe language, meaning that types are checked by the compiler before execution; well-typed programs come with formal guarantees that they behave according to the language’s semantics, without undefined behavior, type-related execution errors, or attempts to perform unphysical quantum operations; and bad runtime behaviors are ruled out by the type system or, where necessary, by runtime checks.
+More precisely, Leaf is intended to be a statically typed, sound, and safe language.
+This means that types are checked by the compiler before execution.
+Soundness implies that well-typed programs come with formal guarantees that they behave according to the language’s semantics, without undefined behaviors, type-related execution errors, or attempts to perform unphysical quantum operations.
+Safety ensures that bad runtime behaviors are ruled out by the type system or, where necessary, by runtime checks.

 ### The lifecycle of Leaf code: